chronoxor/FastBinaryEncoding/documents/FBE.md

 ## uuid

-A universally unique identifier (UUID) is a 128-bit number used to identify information in computer systems.
+A universally unique identifier (uuid) is a 128-bit number used to identify information in computer systems.

 Supported uuid types: